 After Applicable Conditions

-Ta is reached VDD1 must be greater than VDD2
+To in reached VDD1 must be greater than VDD2

-VDD2 must be greater than VDDQ-200mV
+Ta is reached VDD2 must be greater than VDDQ - 200mV

 - 1. Ta is the point when any power supply first reaches 300 mV. - 2.
-Noted voltage ramp conditions apply between Ta and power-off (controlled or uncontrolled). - 3.
+Noted voltage ramp conditions in Table 2 apply between Ta and power-off (controlled or uncontrolled). - 3.
 Tb is the point at which all supply and reference voltages are within their defined ranges. - 4.
 Power ramp duration tINIT0 (Tb Ta) must not exceed 20 mS. - 5.
 The voltage difference between of VSS and VSSQ pin must not exceed 100 mV. - 2.
 Following the completion of the voltage ramp (Tb), RESET_n must be maintained LOW.
 DQ, DMI, DQS_t and DQS_c voltage levels must be between VSSQ and VDDQ during voltage ramp to avoid latch-up.
 CKE, CK_t, CK_c, CS_n and CA input levels must be between VSS and VDD2 during voltage ramp to avoid latch-up. - 3.
 Beginning at Tb, RESET_n must remain LOW for at least tINIT1 (Tc), after which RESET_n can be deasserted to HIGH (Tc).
 At least 10ns before RESET_n de-assertion, CKE is required to be set LOW.
 All other input signals are "Don't Care". - 4.
 After RESET_n is de-asserted (Tc), wait at least tINIT3 before activating CKE.
 Clock (CK_t, CK_c) is required to be started and stabilized for tINIT4 before CKE goes active (Td).
 CS is required to be maintained LOW when controller activates CKE. - 5.
 After setting CKE high, wait minimum of tINIT5 to issue any MRR or MRW commands (Te).
 For both MRR and MRW commands, the clock frequency must be within the range defined for tCKb.
 Some AC parameters (for example, tDQSCK) could have relaxed timings (such as tDQSCKb) before the system is appropriately configured.

 - 6. After completing all MRW commands to set the Pull-up, Pull-down and Rx termination values, the DRAM controller can issue ZQCAL Start command to the memory (Tf).
 This command is used to calibrate VOH level and output impedance over process, voltage and temperature.
-In systems where more than one LPDDR4 DRAM devices share one external ZQ resistor, the controller must not overlap the ZQ calibration sequence of each LPDDR4 device.
+In systems where more than one LPDDR4/LPDDR4X SDRAMs share one external ZQ resistor, the controller must not overlap the ZQ calibration sequence of each LPDDR4/LPDDR4X SDRAM.
 ZQ calibration sequence is completed after tZQCAL(Tg) and the ZQCAL Latch command must be issued to update the DQ drivers and DQ+CA ODT to the calibrated values. - 7.
 After tZQLAT is satisfied (Th) the command bus (internal VREF (CA), CS, and CA) should be trained for high-speed operation by issuing an MRW command (Command Bus Training Mode).
 This command is used to calibrate the device's internal VREF and align CS/CA with CK for high-speed operation.
-The LPDDR4 device will power-up with receivers configured for low-speed operations, and VREF (CA) set to a default factory setting.
+The LPDDR4/LPDDR4X SDRAM will power-up with receivers configured for low-speed operations, and VREF (CA) set to a default factory setting.
 Normal device operation at clock speeds higher than tCKb may not be possible until command bus training has been completed.

 NOTE: The command bus training MRW command uses the CA bus as inputs for the calibration data stream, and outputs the results asynchronously on the DQ bus.
+See section 7.4.28 for information on how to enter/exit the training mode.